 You can see the impact of the house in the video as the young child appeared sick and frail now looks healthier, heavier, and sitting up.
 The transformation is truly amazing.

 It’s an example of how important shelter is to human life.

 House # 2:

-Maria is 60-something old lady barely 4 feet tall.
-Her children had all died and so her grandchildren were staying with her in a tiny, round hut made out of mud and a thatch roof.
+Maria is a 60-something old lady barely 4 feet tall.
+Her children had all died, so her grandchildren were staying with her in a tiny, round hut made out of mud and a thatch roof.
 It is difficult to comprehend how they lived like this for all these years.
 Her roof was leaking just like Mr. Mudima’s roof, and the living conditions were indescribable.
 She now has a one-room house with concrete floor, metal roof and windows and doors that can be locked.